Openning07/awesome-curriculum-learning/README.md

 ### 2009
 - Curriculum Learning.
   [[pdf]](https://qmro.qmul.ac.uk/xmlui/bitstream/handle/123456789/15972/Bengio%2C%202009%20Curriculum%20Learning.pdf?sequence=1&isAllowed=y)
-  - Rank the weights of the training examples, and use the rank to guide the order of presentation of examples to the learner.
+  - "Rank the weights of the training examples, and use the rank to guide the order of presentation of examples to the learner."
   - Bengio, Yoshua and Louradour, J{\'e}r{\^o}me and Collobert, Ronan and Weston, Jason. *ICML 2009*

 ### 2015